 - your dog's details are not kept up to date

 You may be served a notice insisting that your dog is chipped within 21 days.
 The Dog Warden can even take possession of a dog to check if it is chipped or to arrange for the procedure to take place.

 Updating your dog's microchip

 If you move or change your telephone number, it is important to tell the relevant microchip database so they can update their records.
-You can find their details by looking at your dog's paper work, or by speaking the microchip implanter who chipped your dog.
+You can find their details by looking at your dog's paper work, or by speaking to the microchip implanter who chipped your dog.

 If you sell your dog or give it to a new keeper, you must arrange for the details on the dog's microchip to be changed.

 Buying a dog

 When you buy a puppy, it must be chipped and registered to the person who bred the dog.
 You must also check that they are licensed, feel free to call and ask.